wp-plugins/aw-yearly-category-archives/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* This update will correct the paths the the plugin menu pages.
+With this update the pages will no longer 404.

 = 1.1 =
-This upgrade will add the ability to allow the admin to create a custom post structure using HTML and/or Wordpress template tags.
+* This upgrade will add the ability to allow the admin to create a custom post structure using HTML and/or Wordpress template tags.
 This is handy to change the appearance of the archived posts to better fit your own blog/site.